jsabater/calabruix/content/posts/grafana/process-exporter/index.md

 ## Configuration

 The configuration of the Process Exporter requires three files.
-Begin by editing the configuration file `/etc/prometheus/process_exporter.yml`, which contains the web configuration for the exporter.
+Let's begin by editing the file `/etc/prometheus/process_exporter.yml`, which contains the web configuration for the exporter.

 ```yaml
 # Prometheus Process Exporter configuration